I

 You

-can usually find me playing concertina every Thursday night
+can usually find me playing concertina Thursdays from 8-10:30

-do play other styles of music on concertina: old-time fiddle
+I do play other styles of music on concertina: old-time

-and dance tunes, for example, though I mostly seek Irish tunes
+fiddle and dance tunes, for example, though I mostly

-when I'm ready to add something new to my repertoire.
+seek Irish tunes when I'm ready to add something new

-I occasionally play with John Walsh and Richard Gelardin in
+out of state.
+I used to play with John Walsh and Richard Gelardin

 Photo by Karen Copley |

-The anglo is more often used among traditional Irish players,
+The anglo concertina is more often used among traditional Irish players,

 but I enjoy playing my English instrument at sessions.
 My aim